Anirudh-rao/Go-Projects/README.md

 Some popular Applications developed in Go Language

 Docker: a set of tools for deploying linux containers

 Openshift: a cloud computing platform as a service by Red Hat.

 Kubernetes: The future of seamlessly automated deployment processes

 Dropbox: migrated some of their critical components from Python to Go.

 Netflix: for two part of their server architecture.

 InfluxDB: is an open-source time series database developed by InfluxData.
-Golang: The language itself was written in Go.